danielcaldas/react-d3-graph/README.md

 ## Playground
-Here a live playground (https://danielcaldas.github.io/react-d3-graph/sandbox/index.html) page where you can interactively config your own graph, and generate the configuration data structure ready to use! :sunglasses:
+Here a live playground (https://danielcaldas.github.io/react-d3-graph/sandbox/index.html) page where you can interactively config your own graph, and generate a ready to use configuration! :sunglasses:

 ## Compatibility
 - Node version >= 4.7.0